-If you want your direct reports to perform efficiently and perform as per your expectations, then it is your responsibility to provide them with a clear outline of what you expect from them.
+If you want your direct report to perform efficiently and perform as per your expectations, then it is your responsibility to provide them with a clear outline of what you expect from them.
 For example, it is quite natural for you to work for a client who gives a clear overview of what they expect you to do rather than a client who himself is confused about what he wants.

 Your direct report expects a clear outline as you expect from your client.
 Therefore, provide them with clear direction for what you expect from them to do in a week or what or expect from them in the next meeting.

-The most common mistake that most managers make is that they don’t share all the information about the projects that they are working with their direct reports.
+The most common mistake that most managers make is that they don’t share all the information about the projects that they are working with their direct report.
 Being a manager, you are entitled to know about the information that might not be related to the current project that you are working on.

 For example, your company is planning on downsizing the organization.
 If you are aware of such information, then it is your responsibility to share such information with your employees.

 However, that does not mean you are required to share every minute detail with your employees.
 Learn to filter out the information that is not relevant to your employees and share only the information that might affect them or their jobs.

 Having people working does not mean that you can relax, but it means that your responsibilities will increase with the increase in the direct report.
 Now you are not only required to care about your work performance but also about the work performance of your direct report.

 In this section, you will learn about the responsibilities that come on your shoulder when you have direct report.

 1. Supervising tasks

 The first responsibility that comes on you as soon as you have direct report is the supervision.
 You are required to supervise the work that your direct report do because now you are not only responsible for the work that you produce but also responsible for the work that your direct reports provider.